-In giving a decision on the appeals brought before them, the National Courts of Appeal or the International Court of Appeal shall decide, according to the decision, to award the costs which shall be calculated by the secretariats to the level of the expenses occasioned by the preparation of the case and the meeting of the courts.
+In giving a decision on the appeals brought before them, the National Courts of Appeal shall decide, according to the decision, to award the costs which shall be calculated by the secretariats to the level of the expenses occasioned by the preparation of the case and the meeting of the courts.
 The costs shall be constituted by these expenses alone, to the exclusion of the expenses or defence fees incurred by the parties.